 After 50 years as the most prestigious nightclub in France, Les Caves du Roy has lost none of its panache.
 A sanctuary of modern music in Hotel Byblos, its orient-meets-Med glitz never fails to draw in the A-listers.
 VIP booths ensure a paparazzi-free, private environment and champagne is drunk by the bottle.

-After 55 years of hotshot service, Papagayo has recently reinvented itself as Gaio, a restaurant and club concept with a Japanese-Peruvian menu created by Madrid chef Luis Arevalo.
+After 55 years of hotshot service, Papagayo has recently metamorphosed into Gaio, a restaurant and club concept with a Japanese-Peruvian menu created by Madrid chef Luis Arevalo.
 The venue is still a magnet for the stars and a famous face is sure to be spotted among the patrons who arrive for dinner and stay on for nightclub shenanigans until the early hours of the morning.

 Despite the designer boutiques, glitzy beach clubs, world-class restaurants and wild nightlife, St Tropez still seduces with its quaint beauty.
 Yet, this dimension of the town is often overlooked.

-Hardest to ignore for yacht-goers is the port which has barely changed since Brigitte Bardot first arrived.
+Hard for yacht-goers to ignore is the port, which has barely changed since Brigitte Bardot first arrived.
 The only difference is the fleet of superyachts lined up opposite the old fishermen’s houses.
 For a prime spot on a French Riviera yacht charter, this is the place to berth.

 The first stop for those stepping ashore should be at one of the waterfront cafés.
-A long-time favourite with the SuperyachtSet is Senequier, unmissable along Quai Jean Jaures with its bright red chairs and triangular tables.
+A long-time favourite is Senequier, unmissable along Quai Jean Jaures due to its bright red chairs and triangular tables.
 Order a coffee and croissant and indulge in a spot of people watching.

 St Tropez's picturesque old port has barely changed since Brigitte Bardot arrived in town